 In 1833 Edmund Littler, a calico and silk printer with works in Waltham Abbey and West Ham, took over the lease on the Merton Abbey Print Works.
 This was where Fred worked his entire life, and it is likely that his father, who died in 1842, worked there too.
-With eighty men and thirty boys and girls on his books in 1861 Littler was a major employer, and in 1877 Arthur Liberty chose the Merton Abbey Works to print all the silks and cashmeres he sold in his Regent Street store.
+With eighty men and thirty boys and girls on his books in 1861, Littler was a major employer, and in 1877 Arthur Liberty chose the Merton Abbey Works to print all the silks and cashmeres he sold in his Regent Street store.

 After a brief sojourn north of the Thames — they married in Islington in 1856 — Mary and Fred moved to a house on the Causeway.
 There they stayed for the rest of their lives along with their four sons and four daughters.
 The house is no longer there: it was probably demolished along with other cottages to make way for the police station.
 The police station is particularly ugly.

 As a keen cricketer Fred could not have chosen a better place in which to live.
-“The village of Mitcham,” says the Victoria History of Surrey, “has played a very conspicuous part as a Surrey Cricket Nursery.”
-(Mitcham Green was also popular locally as a long-established trysting-place.)
-Matches have been played on the Green since the seventeenth century, and Mitcham Cricket Club is said to be one of the oldest in the country.
+‘The village of Mitcham,’ says The Victoria History of Surrey, ‘has played a very conspicuous part as a Surrey Cricket Nursery.’
+Since the seventeenth century matches had been played on Mitcham Green, which was also popular locally as a long-established trysting-place, and Mitcham Cricket Club was said to be one of the oldest in the country.

 Frederick Harwood whose name is this season found a few times in the Surrey Eleven, assisted his county as far back as 1851, but particulars did not arrive for insertion there.
 Neither does he seem to have been chosen by the committee, often to play for Surrey between those periods, his name being only found now and then in its ranks.
 Was a fast, round-armed bowler, fielded generally at short-slip, but as a batsman he did not excel, and he never appeared at Lord’s.
 Was born in Mitcham, in Surrey, where he resides, being by trade a silk dresser, June 1st, 1828 (he was actually born in 1827).
 Height 5ft.
 10in. and weight 11st.
 In 1875 he stated he had been engaged as bowler 14 years by the Streatham Gentleman’s Club, from May to August.

-Kindly regarded by those he played with, he was given the nickname “The Old Horse”, for he was indefatigable, and never gave up until a match was over.
+Kindly regarded by those he played with, he was given the nickname ‘The Old Horse’, for he was indefatigable and never gave up until a match was over.
 He was an active player until he was about forty-five.
-Thereafter he was an umpire and a coach, and his pupils included John Vince, George Jessop, William Henry Game, William Stapleton Trollope, and the Richard Humphrey who played for Surrey and toured with Dr Grace in Australia.
+Thereafter he was an umpire and a coach, and his pupils included John Vince, George Jessop, William Henry Game, William Stapleton Trollope and the Richard Humphrey who played for Surrey and toured with Dr Grace in Australia.

-On Sunday the 11th of December 1887 Fred died in his house overlooking the cricket green, surrounded by his family.
+On Sunday 11 December 1887 Fred died in his house overlooking the cricket green, surrounded by his family.
 The following Saturday, at three in the afternoon, he was buried in the graveyard of the parish church, where his wife and two of their children would eventually rest alongside him.
 The funeral was well attended by people of all ages, including those he had coached as boys and played with as men.
 His obituary promised that his name would live long in the memories of Surrey cricketers.